5150brien/retsdk/README.md

 ```

 ### Exceptions
+RETSDK raises these exceptions when stuff goes wrong:

 Exception | Meaning
 ------------ | -------------
 retsdk.exceptions.AuthenticationError | Raised when an unsupported authentication type is specified by the auth_type parameter